djotaku/adventofcode/2016/Day_08/README.md

 ### Generic

 ### Python
+- For default dict, you don't want to use dict.get() for a value you haven't assigned or you'll get a None.
+Instead you want to just use the brackets and you'll get the default value
-- Nothing, but a reminder that to print without a newline, you need to do print("something", end='')'
+- A reminder that to print without a newline, you need to do print("something", end='')'
 ### Ruby

 ### Perl